Koffer0-0/Koffer0-0/README.md

 🎓 **Educational Background:**

 B.S. in Software Engineering
-Current Student: Computer Science and Engineering Major
+M.S. in Computer Science and Engineering

 🌱 **About Me:**
 From my first course in Software Engineering, I was drawn to the world of development.
 Over the years, I've acquired a vast array of skills and experiences.
 I'm currently working on a UI Vue library, among other ventures.